Norway – part of Scandinavia, known for the Vikings, nature & oil production.

 Normally, that is not an issue – just recharge online or on the app.

-The issue with recharging online in the Nordics, including Norway, is that the mobile network operators only accept Nordic-issued debit- and credit cards.
+The issue with recharging online in the Nordics, including Norway, is that the mobile operators only accept Nordic-issued debit- and credit cards.

 Meaning only Danish, Finnish, Icelandic & Norwegian debit- and credit cards are accepted, not international ones.